unclesp1d3r/CipherSwarmAgent/README.md

 Optional configuration options include:

 - `DATA_PATH`: The path to the directory where the agent will store data, such as task files and results.
-  This is set to "data" by default in the current directory.
+  By default, this is set to "data" in the current directory.
 - `GPU_TEMP_THRESHOLD`: The temperature threshold for the GPU is degrees Celsius.
 If the GPU temperature exceeds this threshold, the agent will pause task execution until the temperature drops below the threshold.
 By default, this is set to 80 degrees Celsius.
 - `ALWAYS_USE_NATIVE_HASHCAT`: If set to true, the agent will always use the native hashcat binary on the local system for task execution, even if a custom binary is provided in the web interface.
 By default, this is set to false.
-- `SLEEP_ON_FAILURE`: A duration to sleep after a task failure.
+- `SLEEP_ON_FAILURE`: A duration of sleep after a task failure.
 By default, this is set to 60 seconds.
 - `FILES_PATH`: The path to the directory where the agent will store task files.
 This is set to "files" in the data directory by default.
 These files include wordlists, rules, and masks.
 They can get pretty big, so make sure you have enough space.
-- `EXTRA_DEBUGGING`: If set to true, the agent will print additional debugging information to the console.
+- `EXTRA_DEBUGGING`: The agent will print additional debugging information to the console if set to true.
 By default, this is set to false.
 - `STATUS_TIMER`: The interval in seconds at which the agent will send status updates to the server.
 By default, this is set to 3 seconds.
 This can be increased to reduce the load on the server, but it will also reduce the agent's